gcc-mirror/gcc/gcc/config/gcn/gcn.md

 ; their inputs are overwritten by subsequent instructions.

 (define_attr "delayeduse" "yes,no" (const_string "no"))

+; Identify instructions that require "Manually Inserted Wait State" if ; a previous instruction writes to VCC.
+The number gives the number of NOPs.

+(define_attr "vccwait" "" (const_int 0))

 ;; }}}
 ;; {{{ Iterators useful across the wole machine description